chaseeb/kin-node-agora/README.md

 - Clone the repo
 - run "npm install" in your local directory
-- update the .env in /src with your whitelisted key, appindex, and webhook secret
+- create a .env file in /src with your whitelisted key, appindex, and webhook secret

+prodPrivate='your whitelisted key here' appIndex=your app index here webhook_secret=your webhook secret here

 Start:

 Navigate to main project directory in terminal
-Run "node /src/index.js"
+Run "node /src/app.js"

 Testing: